-- 1. All exposed surfaces (graded areas, staging areas, stockpiles, and unpaved roads) shall be covered, vegetated, or watered as necessary to minimize particulate (dust) emissions. - Ensure that all trucks hauling soil, sand and other loose materials from the site shall be covered in accordance with Vehicle Code Section 23114-of the California Vehicle Code or maintain at least two (2) feet of freeboard. - The site access road, adjacent public roads, and paved areas within the proximity of the scale house and q Quarry office shall be swept daily with a high efficacy or wet power vacuum street sweepers at least twice per day and if visible soil material is carried/tracked out onto roadways.
+1. All exposed surfaces (graded areas, staging areas, stockpiles, and unpaved roads) shall be covered, vegetated, or watered or treated with dust suppressants as necessary to minimize particulate (dust) emissions.
+Ensure that all trucks hauling soil, sand and other loose materials from the site shall be covered in accordance with Vehicle Code Section 23114 or maintain at least 2 feet of freeboard.

-- 4. Traffic on unpaved areas and roads shall be limited to 15 mph.
+- 2. The site access road, adjacent public roads, and paved areas within the proximity of the scale house and Quarry office shall be swept daily with a high efficacy or wet power vacuum street sweepers at least twice per day and if visible soil material is carried/tracked out onto roadways. - 3.
+Traffic on unpaved areas and roads shall be limited to 15 mph.
 Speed limit signs shall be placed as necessary on unpaved roads to adequately identify and control speeds within the Quarry.
-The locations and spacing of such signs shall be at the discretion of the County. - 5.
-Grading and earthmoving activities shall be suspended when two-minute average wind speed exceeds 20 mph. - 6.
-Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five (5) minutes, as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations (CCR).
-Signs clearly indicating this provision shall be installed at all access points or appropriate facility locations. - 7.
+The locations and spacing of such signs shall be at the discretion of the County. - 4.
+Grading and earthmoving activities shall be suspended when 2-minute average wind speed exceeds 20 mph. - 5.
+Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes, as required by the California airborne toxics control measure - Title 13, Section 2485 of CCR.
+Signs clearly indicating this provision shall be installed at all access points or appropriate facility locations. - 6.
 All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
-All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation. - 8.
-A sign with the telephone numbers and persons to contact at Napa County and the Bay Area Air Quality Management District regarding dust complaints shall be visibly posted at the site.
-This sign shall be posted within 30 days of the approval of this Permit. - 9.
-Within five (5) years of the effective date of this Permit, the Permittee shall replace and retire at least three (3) pieces of mobile quarrying equipment from the Quarry fleet that have Tier 0 motors with Quarry equipment that has higher Tier motors (i.e., Tiers 1, 2, 3, or 4), and as necessary to comply with applicable Project Mitigation Measures.
+All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation. - 7.
+A sign with the telephone numbers and persons to contact at Napa County and the BAAQMD regarding dust and odor complaints shall be visibly posted at the site.
+This sign shall be posted within 30 days of approval of this Permit. - 8.
+Within 5 years of the Effective Date of this Permit, the Permittee shall retire at least 3 pieces of mobile quarrying equipment from the Quarry fleet that have Tier 0 motors and replace with Quarry equipment that has higher Tier motors (i.e., Tiers 1, 2, 3, or 4), and as necessary to comply with applicable project Mitigation Measures.
 Preference shall be given to equipment that is utilized the most in on-going aggregate mining and processing operations as identified in the "Horsepower-Hour Log" required pursuant to COA No. 11(A) (Mitigation Measure 4.3-2a).
-Thereafter, Tier 0 motors will be replaced as necessary to comply with Project specific Mitigation Measures and/or State requirements. - N. Creek Protection:
+Thereafter, Tier 0 motors will be replaced as necessary to comply with project specific Mitigation Measures and/or State requirements. - N. Creek Protection.

-The Permittee shall implement the following measures to prevent the inadvertent encroachment into specified creek setbacks during mining operations and reclamation:
+The Permittee shall implement the following measures to prevent the inadvertent encroachment into specified creek setbacks during Quarry Operations and reclamation: